Salix-OS/docs.salixos.org/content/user/configure-own-dns-server/_index.md

 ---
-title: "How to configure your own DNS server with a static ip"
+title: "How to Configure Your Own DNS Server With a Static IP"
-menutitle: "Configure own DNS server"
+linktitle: "Configure Own DNS Server"
 ---

 Because a friend had to setup his own dns server using the static ip and